 What comes to mind when you imagine an Italian grandmother?
 For me, it is someone who is an excellent cook, won’t hesitate to tell you what she thinks, and has a deep love for her family.
 Not every Italian grandmother has these personality traits, of course, but I’ve met enough of them to know that there is a grain of truth to the stereotype! 😉

-The standard word for ‘grandmother’ in Italian is nonna whereas the plural is nonne.
+The word for grandmother in Italian is nonna whereas the plural is nonne.

 The word nonnina is the diminutive form of nonna.
-It literally translates to ‘little grandma’ and is often used in a jocular, loving way.
+It literally translates as little grandma and is often used in a humorous, loving way.
 My niece often uses it with my mother-in-law when she wants to adopt an affectionate tone with her.

-As for ‘great-grandmother’, all you have to do is add the little word bis in front of nonna to create the word bisnonna.
+To create the word for great-grandmother, all you have to do is add the little word bis in front of nonna (bisnonna).

 Finally we have the expression Bello / Bella di nonna! which means “Grandma’s darling!”
 Grandmothers often address their grandchildren using this phrase as a way of showing love and affection.